UDx

 You can delete functions that are no longer used or needed.

-- In the User defined extensions page, select ⋮ in the Action column.
+- In the Functions tab of the User defined extensions page, select ⋮ in the Action column.

 - Select Delete.